mgharvey/mgharvey.github.io/research.md

 ***

-I study mechanisms responsible for broad patterns of organismal diversity using comparative studies at the population level.
+I study mechanisms responsible for broad patterns of organismal diversity using a comparative approach.
 My work spans the fields of evolutionary genomics, population genetics, and macroevolution.
 Current and ongoing research projects include:
 <br><br>

 ## Comparative research on avian speciation